Optical response of Luttinger semimetals in the normal and superconducting states: Superconducting state response

 \subsection{QBT contribution (finite chemical potential)}

 Let us now turn to the superconducting response for finite chemical potential.
-We restrict the analysis to the transversal component of the current response function.
+We restrict the analysis to the transverse component of the current response function.
 The total paramagnetic response from Eq. (\ref{Lin18}) for $p=0$ reads

 We use the shorthand $Q+p_0=(q_0+p_0,\textbf{q})$.
 The propagator derived from Eqs. (\ref{Prop35}) is given by

 where we introduce

 We also write